danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

 As you can see, the api:s are still rough even though we added a `textAttributes(at:)` function to the text view.
-This is why [RichTextKit]({{page.richtextkit}}) will add even more extensions to make these operations easier.
+This is why we should add more extensions later, to make these operations easier.

-To toggle the underline style on and off with a SwiftUI button, the button must trigger something that in its turn affect the text view.
-Since it can't use the editor itself, we'll have to find another way.
+You can now add a `@StateObject private var context = RichTextContext()` to the test app and pass it into the `RichTextEditor`.
+When you move the text input cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.

+However, we currently have no way to actually make the rich text underlined from SwiftUI.
+We have the required functionality, but no way to trigger it from SwiftUI.
+Since SwiftUI views are structs, we also have no text view reference that a button could use.
+We have to find another way.

-We actually just added a way to solve this - the context.
-If we could observe context changes, we could just change the `isUnderlined` property and let something with access to the underlying text view act on that change.
+Turns out that we've actually just added a way to solve this - the context.
+If we could somehow observe context changes, we could fix so that just changing the context's `isUnderlined` could tell something with access to the text view to act on that change.
 Turns out we have that thing as well - the coordinator.

+The coordinator could use `Combine` to observe the context, and then apply the correct changes directly to the native text view, which in turn would update the text binding.

-The coordinator will use `Combine` to observe the context.
-Let's first add a way to store our observables:
+Let's first add a way for the coordinator to store context observables:

 ```swift
 open class RichTextEditorCoordinator: NSObject, RichTextPresenter {